kjell/mcn-2020-git-haiku/index.md

-The rains of summer join together.
+Swallow in the dusk
-soup, the salad, fish and all
+loneliness?
+Just one leaf
-A lovely sunset
+A solitary bird